A Concentration Bound for Stochastic Approximation via Alekseev's Formula

 \textbf{Claim (i)} There exists $r^\prime$ satisfying $0 < r^\prime < r$ with the following property.
 For any arbitrary $u_0, u_1 \in V^{r^\prime}$ and any $s \geq 0,$

 where $K_1^\prime \geq 0$ is some constant.

 Let

 where $\tr$ denotes transpose.
-It is easy to check that $P$ is symmetric and positive definite.
-From \cite[Theorem 4.6, p.\ 136]{khalil1996nonlinear}, it follows that $P$ is the unique positive definite and symmetric matrix satisfying the Liapunov equation
+Since $Dh(x^*)$ is Hurwitz, $P$ is well defined.
+It is also easy to check that $P$ is symmetric and positive definite.
+From \cite[Theorem 4.6, p.\ 136]{khalil1996nonlinear}, we further have that $P$ is the unique positive definite and symmetric matrix satisfying the Liapunov equation

 where, as mentioned before, $\mathbb{I}_d$ is the $d-$dimensional identity matrix.
 Let

 From \eqref{eqn:LiapunovEquationSol}, $Z(x^*) = - \mathbb{I}_d.$ Let $\mathcal{N}(x^*)$ be a convex neighbourhood of $x^*$ such that